BrianENguyen/blog.brianenguyen.com/content/blog/slay-the-spire.md

 Despite her initally being my favorite character, I eventually found her to be the most difficult.
 She has a terrible early-game run, where she has the most starting cards but they don't do enough damage.
-Nevertheless, I still really enjoy playing a poison build when I get the right cards
+I also think that she has really bad matchups in Act 1, especially elites and bosses.
+Nevertheless, I still really enjoy playing a poison build when I get the right cards.

 ### The Defect